 The laws in force in the Hong Kong Special Administrative Region shall be this Law, the laws previously in force in Hong Kong as provided for in Article 8 of this Law, and the laws enacted by the legislature of the Region.

 The Basic Law can be found in volume 1 of the Laws of Hong Kong, 1991-.
 The Basic Law is made available electronically by the Department of Justice of the Government of Hong Kong SAR, and also on the Hong Kong Legal Information Institute website.

-A 900 page commentary on the Basic Law has been written by P Y Lo and is shelved at GM6.C.1 LO.
-It includes the full text of the basic law in English and Chinese, as well as a table of cases and legislation: The Hong Kong Basic Law (2001), Hong Kong: LexisNexis.
+A 900 page commentary on the Basic Law has been written by P Y Lo.
+It includes the full text of the basic law in English and Chinese, as well as a table of cases and legislation: The Hong Kong Basic Law (2011), Hong Kong: LexisNexis.

 The current series for legislation is the Laws of Hong Kong, 1991-.
 This is the authorised loose-leaf multi-volume edition, printed and published by the Government Printer, HKSAR.
 It comes as a parallel text in Chinese and English, and is regularly updated.
 It contains the ordinances and subsidiary legislation, some constitutional instruments, and indexes.
 The beginning of volume 1 offers a useful guide to the series with notes on finding out what is in force.
 The master checklist, at the beginning, is a rigorous table of contents of the whole series.
 The index volume includes an index in order of number of strokes of Chinese characters, an index of legislation in English, and subject indexes to legislation in Chinese and English.
 A chronological table of ordinances is included in the index volume.